Borough of Rushcliffe

 Rushcliffe is a local government district with borough status in south Nottinghamshire, England.
 Its council is based in West Bridgford.
-The borough also includes the towns of Bingham and Cotgrave as well as numerous villages and surrounding rural areas.
+The borough also includes the towns of Bingham, Cotgrave and Radcliffe-on-Trent, as well as numerous villages and surrounding rural areas.
 Some of the built-up areas in the north-west of the borough, including West Bridgford, form part of the Nottingham Urban Area.

 The neighbouring districts are Broxtowe, Nottingham, Gedling, Newark and Sherwood, Melton, Charnwood, North West Leicestershire and Erewash.

 History

 The district was formed on 1 April 1974 under the Local Government Act 1972.
 The new district covered the whole area of two former districts and part of a third, which were all abolished at the same time: